 Does My Dog Need a Heating Pad?

 Dogs come in different shapes and sizes, some naturally skinnier while other much bulkier.
 The coats are also coarser for some and lighter for others.
 These are some of the most important factors to be aware of when deciding whether or not you need a dog heating pad.

 Some dogs definitely require external help to maintain a healthy body temperature.
 I am talking about pregnant and nursing bitches, older and senior dogs, and obviously, puppies.

 Now, what will matter as well is the cold and outside temperature they are dealing with.
 Only you can be the judge and you can see hints when having your daily walks.
-See how they behave and if you feel like they need some warmth, invest in a quality heating pad for dogs.
+See how they behave and if you feel like they need some externally-provided warmth, invest in a quality heating pad for dogs.
 For extremely cold weather conditions, you should also look at investing in a more expensive (and more protective) winter-proof dog house or a kennel heating lamp.